Development platform for robot programming and simulation

 - Payload capacity

-- and many additional performance metrics
+- and many other performance metrics